 - 1. Temporary removal of a student from participating in an extracurricular/co-curricular program or activity may be determined by the teacher/sponsor.
 The Principal is to be notified of the action. - 2.
 Permanent removal of a student from participating in an extracurricular / co-curricular program or activity will be by the teacher/sponsor with the final decision to be made only by the Principal. - 3.
 Parent notification by the teacher/sponsor of temporary or permanent removal is mandatory. - 4.
 Upon notification, a parent may, within three days, request a conference with the teacher/sponsor and/or the Principal for the purpose of discussing the removal of the student from participation in the extracurricular/co-curricular program or activity. - 5.
-A student may be readmitted to participation in the extracurricular/co-curricula program or activity at any time upon the recommendation of the teacher/sponsor with the final decision by the Principal.
+A student may be readmitted to participation in the extracurricular/co-curricula program or activity at any time upon the recommendation of the teacher/sponsor with the final decision by the Principal. - 6.
+A student may not be permitted to participate in school day events that require missing classes (including field trips, athletic events, performing arts events, etc.) if any of the above criteria apply.
+This is at the discretion of administration.

 All clubs and organizations must be approved by school administration.
 Transportation is provided by parents or the activity bus.
 If your child is staying after school for an after-school activity, it is the expectation that ALL students will be picked up within 15 minutes of their club, tutoring, etc. ending.
+Students who are not picked up within 15 minutes of the conclusion of the athletic event or extra-curricular activity will not be permitted to attend after-school events.